 SIR FAX NUMBER: (877) 254-6903

-Vendor may fill in the document, print, sign and fax to WRC SIR Fax or scan a copy for vendor file.
+Vendor may fill in the document, print, sign and email or fax to WRC SIR Email or Fax .

 UPDATE: As of January 1, 2017 vendor responsibilities when reporting Special Incidents involving the use of restraints have CHANGED.
 WRC revised our Special Incident Reporting Form to include reference to these changes in a fillable PDF document.
 We have also made the Post Emergency Restraint Response form a PDF fillable document.
 Please discard all other versions of WRC SIR Form and use this revised document.